EvotecIT/PSEventViewer/Docs/README.md

 The target machine does not require the Windows SDK, Visual Studio, a C# compiler, generated source, or package build tools.

 ### [New-EVXCollectorSubscription](New-EVXCollectorSubscription.md)
-Creates a typed collector-initiated WEC subscription definition.
+Creates a typed collector- or source-initiated WEC subscription definition.

-Builds safe Windows Event Collector XML from a QueryList or common event filters.
+Builds safe Windows Event Collector XML from typed reports, custom definitions, a QueryList, or common event filters.
 The command does not change the collector; pipe the definition to Set-EVXCollectorSubscription to apply it.

 ### [New-EVXFilter](New-EVXFilter.md)
 Creates a reusable typed Windows Event Log filter or compiles it to native query text.